MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-Though the majority of chemicals in beauty products and cosmetics present limited or absolutely no threat, dozens are associated with considerable medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics gain entry to a person's body through inhalation, the skin, and ingestion, and cause similar risks as food chemicals, per this site.
+Though most chemicals in beauty products pose very little or absolutely no danger, several dozen have been associated to substantial health issues, such as cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals enter your body through ingestion, inhalation, and internal use, and pose the same problems as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in water, food, and many other ordinary products.
-However, no kind of consumer products is accountable to less government oversight than cosmetics and other personal products, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-While most of the chemicals in cosmetics likely pose very little risk, exposure to some has been linked to worrying health problems, such as cancer.
+Contaminants and chemicals linked to cancer are found in food, water, and many other commonly used products.
+Still, no type of consumer products is subject to less government inspection than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+Though most of the chemicals in cosmetics and personal care products almost certainly pose very little risk, exposure to some is linked to significant health conditions, such as cancer.